OlegNickeshin/stillvoice/README.md

 For security, integrity, and respect for users, the following are not part of this repository:

-/docs
-- architecture.md       — High-level system design and logical flow
-- ethics.md             — Ethical principles and moral boundaries
-- scalability.md        — Load handling and sustainability strategy
-- diagrams.md           — Structural and data flow representations
-- design-principles.md  — Interface philosophy and contemplative UX logic
-- limitations.md        — Intentional constraints and ethical boundaries

-/screenshots
+- Application source code
-- interface-home.png
+- Server configuration
-- scripture-panel.png
+- Deployment logic
+- API keys or credentials
+- User data or logs
-- dialog-view.png
+- Internal infrastructure topology

 ---